 Each year the Historical Society of the Town of Greenwich hosts thousands of students and teachers at Bush-Holley House, the centerpiece of our beautiful historic site on Cos Cob Harbor.
 Our interactive, inquiry-based programs give students the opportunity to creatively explore topics and sharpen their critical thinking skills.
 Each experience is specially designed to complement classroom teaching while providing students and teachers a memorable day full of fun and discovery.
 Our programs cover topics such as colonial American history, the American Revolution, slavery in the North, the Industrial Age, and the development of American Impressionism.
 All programs meet state curriculum standards for both Connecticut and New York.
 Please contact us at 203-869-6899 to discuss how we can tailor our programs to meet your specific needs!

-School programs are scheduled Tuesdays‒Fridays starting at 10:00 am and 12:00 noon.
+School programs are scheduled Tuesdays‒Fridays starting at 10:00 am.
 Each program runs 1½ hours.
 Groups of up to 50 students can be accommodated at one time.
 One adult chaperone is required for every 10 students.
 Program fees are $5 per student.
 Teachers and adult chaperones attend programs for free.
 To book one of our exciting programs, call 203-869-6899.

-Since 2009, the Historical Society has nurtured a close partnership with Hamilton Avenue School, a Title One magnet school in Chickahominy where more than half of the students are eligible for free or reduced-cost lunches.
-The program, which includes the first through the fifth grades, gives students an opportunity to visit Bush-Holley Historic Site each year to learn about local history, develop an appreciation for art and build a foundation for lifelong learning.
+Since 2009, the Historical Society has nurtured a close partnership with Hamilton Avenue School, a Title 1 magnet school in Chickahominy, where more than half of the students are eligible for free or reduced-cost lunches.
+The program, which includes the first through the fifth grades, gives students an opportunity to visit the Bush-Holley Historic Site each year to learn about local history, develop an appreciation for art and build a foundation for lifelong learning.